ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A510 CPU.
 This needs to be applied to revision r0p0, r0p1, r0p2,
    r0p3, r1p0, r1p1 and r1p2.
 It is fixed in r1p3.

+For Cortex-A520, the following errata build flags are defined :

+-  ``ERRATA_A520_2630792``: This applies errata 2630792 workaround to
+   Cortex-A520 CPU.
+This needs to applied for revisions r0p0, r0p1 of the CPU and is still open.

 For Cortex-A715, the following errata build flags are defined :

 -  ``ERRATA_A715_2701951``: This applies erratum 2701951 workaround to Cortex-A715